WaiYu/gnJSON/README.md

 Parameters used in query above: client, user, artist, select_extended, select_detail, range.

-For all required, optional parameters, please refer to the Gracenote [WebAPI documentation](https://developer.gracenote.com/web-api).
+For all required/optional parameters, please refer to the Gracenote [WebAPI documentation](https://developer.gracenote.com/web-api).

 And the returned metadata is in the format below: